Andreas Ertl

 Andreas Ertl (born 30 September 1975) is a German alpine skiing coach and former alpine skier who won a gold medal with the national team at the team event at the 2005 Alpine World Ski Championships.

+Career

-He participates at six editions of the Alpine Ski World Championships from 1996 to 2005.
+He participated at six editions of the Alpine Ski World Championships from 1996 to 2005.

 Biography

 Andreas Ertl is the brother of the German alpine ski champion Martina Ertl.